 Teachers: Teachers might find capacity building for kindness to be a useful tool in providing a creative way for students to build community in the classroom which could limit disruption and violent conflict between students on top of the general expectations that educators set at the beginning of the school year.
 This activity could also expand to having a community vote on how they can do a participatory community project in their own school.

 CTOC has shows for all ages, however, community building methodology might be best used by an age group that can understand and apply the language in the dialogues/activities.
 This activity recommends students be ages 10 and up for this reason.
 This is also because of the subject matter and background around the holocaust.
 This activity could also expand to other performances because of CTOC’s active initiatives to have performers both come to schools and also have students come to their location in uptown Charlotte.
+3. Implementation:

 Field Trip Logistics: While the idea of kindness could be used in a broader sense, implementation might depend on the show itself.
 For example, the show, Tropical Secrets: Holocaust Refugees in Cuba could be a means of educating kids both on the lasting impacts of discrimination and genocide, while also teaching them about how perspective taking is an important skill that allows for someone to realize that many people are going through very different conflicts and challenges that may not exist in your own life.
+For history teachers, it is important to set the field trip up when you are teaching the specific era of history for students.
+If the play is fictional by contrast and doesn’t really have a historical basis, it may be good practice to have students go and see the performance towards the beginning of the year while they are still building relationships with their peers.

 Complimentary Activities: Writing a one page reflection may not actually allow for students to participate and engage with the material that they saw.
 Especially when most students see field trips as a break from school.
 Instead, it is recommended that you provide opportunities for dialogue before and after the performance(s) to empower students to speak up about kindness in their lives.
 Below is an example of some dialogues/tactics using Tropical Secrets: Holocaust Refugees in Cuba as the example play.